Analysis of optical spectroscopy and photometry of the type I X-ray bursting system UW CrB: Results

 The burst detected using HiPERCAM is shown in Figure~\ref{fig:HCAM_Burst}, and represents a substantial increase in data quality over the rest of the data present in this paper.
 As such, we attempted to fit this burst with a physically motivated model, as opposed to the simple exponential of Equation~\ref{eqn:BurstModel}.

 Creating a self-consistent model where an X-ray burst occurs on the surface of the neutron star, then heats the elliptical disc and the exposed surface of the companion star is not feasible with current binary star modelling programs.
-Given the many unknowns regarding the structure of the accretion disc, and the complexity introduced by its ellipticity, we choose to focus on the companion star, and include a simple model for the accretion disc.
+There have been previous attempts to model the relation between the energy and duration of an X-ray burst and its associated optical counterpart.
+An excellent example of this is given in \citet{2006ApJ...648.1156H}, who assume a Gaussian transfer function to estimate the change in temperature and the area of the reprocessing site.
+Here, given the many unknowns regarding the structure of the accretion disc, and the complexity introduced by its ellipticity, we choose to focus solely on the companion star, and include a simple model for the accretion disc.

 We used the \textsc{Icarus} code \citep{2012ApJ...748..115B} to create a model of the companion star in UW CrB, where irradiation of the companion star is allowed to vary over the duration of the optical burst.
 There are a few caveats to this model which we outline in the following paragraphs, before discussing our results.